TheJacksonLab/ECG_ActiveLearning/README.md

 Documentation for the active learning workflow developed as a part of the article "Active Learning Strategies for ElectronicCoarse-Graining via Deep Kernel Learning".
 __For more details, please refer to the [paper](https://www.url_to_be_added.com).__

+The workflow is built using the PyTorch based GPU acceleration and offers the following capabilities:

+* Cookie
+* Panda
+* Wonderful

 If you are using this active learning workflow  in your research paper, please cite us as
 ```
 @article{AL4ECG,